jlangenegger/ssh_certificate/server/README.md

 # Server setup

 ## Certificate-based SSH authentication
-For the purposes of that repository, let’s consider three systems:
+For the purposes of this repository, let’s consider three systems:
 * Certification Authority
   * System name “ca.netdef.org“
   * Will host our Certification Authority